 After choosing an instructor/school you would like to learn from, talk with your instructor to see when is the best time and day to begin your adventures into free-flight.
 The most important items you’ll need to bring are sturdy ankle supporting boots that you can also run in, and water.
-Whether you choose to fly a hang glider or a paraglider you’ll begin with learning vocabulary important for the training and flying process.
+Whether you choose to fly a hang glider, a paraglider, or a speedwing you’ll begin with learning vocabulary important for the training and flying process.
 This new vocabulary will help you and your instructor over the coming weeks, months, and years.
 Your first days, depending on weather, are usually focused on ground handling the glider.

-With a paraglider this means a lot of time spent learning how to kite the glider, or controlling it while you are hooked into the wing.
+With a paraglider or speedwing, this means a lot of time spent learning how to kite the glider, or controlling it while you are hooked into the wing.
 Kiting is the most important building block for developing as a pilot and while initially a bit frustrating; it does click and becomes extremely fun and athletic.
 Everything that you do on the ground directly correlates to how the wing will react in the air.
 So, it is possible to have a very good understanding of wing dynamics before your feet ever leave the ground.

 In a hang glider you will spend the first days learning how to set up the glider, and get comfortable carrying it and getting ready to run with it to simulate a launch.
 Once you get comfortable with it on your shoulders and feel good in the harness you’ll being running hooked into it down a gentle hill under direct instructor supervision.
 If you are learning at a school that uses aerotowing (towing a hang glider behind an ultra-light aircraft) as an instruction technique you will take tandem flights with your instructor.
 Foot-launch instruction also utilizes tandem flights for training purposes later in their curriculum.
 The small first flights that result from your early days at the training hill will be some of the most memorable of your career.